 SAT and ACT (College Admissions Tests)

-Note: Due to the current pandemic, many colleges and universities are not requiring SAT and ACT for the Class of 2021.
+2021 Note: There is a lot of uncertainty about the role of testing in college admissions after the pandemic.
+After not requiring testing for the Class of 2020 and 2021, there may be many colleges that don’t use or require testing.
+However, most believe that testing will continue to play a role in selective college admissions.
 Unless they say this change is long term, do not assume this is a permanent change!
 Always check directly with the college to determine if they require admissions testing.
 This note will be updated as conditions change.

 SAT and ACT are one piece of many four year college applications.
 Both of them are standardized college admissions tests that cover similar content.
 Here we’ll talk about how to decide if you should test, how many times and how to prepare.